josephpconley/swagger2postman/README.md

 ##Multiple environments

-To take advantage of multi-environment testing, simply pass a handlebars variable like {{host}} as the hostname.
+To take advantage of multi-environment testing, simply pass a handlebars variable like `{{host}}` as the hostname.
-Then, create environments in Postman that define a value for `host`.
+Then, create environments in Postman that define a value for the config key `host`.
 Toggling these environments with your imported collection will let you seamlessly test your API in different environments.

 You can also take this approach for authentication.
 If your API uses a header for authentication, then pass a `headerKey`=`{{headerValue}}` so that all endpoints get a global authentication header with an environment-sensitive value.